Associated Students, Inc. (ASI)

 Voter information

-If you encounter any issues accessing the student voter portal, did not receive an email with your designated username and password, or have questions, please contact the ASI Election Commissioner at asi-electionscommissioner@mail.fresnostate.edu and the ASI Director of Operations at jdmartinez@csufresno.edu, or call the ASI Business Office at 559-278-2656.
+If you encounter any issues accessing the student voter portal, did not receive an email with your designated username and password, or have questions, please contact the ASI Election Commissioner at asi-electionscommissioner@mail.fresnostate.edu and the ASI Operations Manager at asi-operations@mail.fresnostate.edu, or call the ASI Business Office at 559-278-2656.

-If you encounter any issues accessing the student voter portal, did not receive an email with your designated username and password, or have questions, please contact the ASI Election Commissioner at asi-electionscommissioner@mail.fresnostate.edu, or call the ASI Business Office at 559-278-2656.
+If you encounter any issues accessing the student voter portal, did not receive an email with your designated username and password, or have questions, please contact the ASI Election Commissioners at asi-electionscommissioner@mail.fresnostate.edu, and the ASI Operations Manager at asi-operations@mail.fresnostate.edu, or call the ASI Business Office at 559-278-2656.

-If you encounter any election anomalies or would like to report an election violation, please contact the ASI Election Commissioner at asi-electionscommissioner@mail.fresnostate.edu and the ASI Director of Operations at jdmartinez@csufresno.edu, or call the ASI Business Office at 559-278-2656.
+If you encounter any election anomalies or would like to report an election violation, please contact the ASI Election Commissioners at asi-electionscommissioner@mail.fresnostate.edu and the ASI Operations Manager at asi-operations@mail.fresnostate.edu, or call the ASI Business Office at 559-278-2656.
 Please be sure to have appropriate documentation ready and available for review and reference purposes.
 ASI will make every effort to thoroughly investigate any and all claims that are credible and evidenced.

 PRESIDENT